Balance Policy: Production and release

 Balance Policy was written and illustrated by Akihito Yoshitomi, who initially intended to finish the story in six pages, but continued as he thought there was room to further developing the setting.
 Although the series is billed as a transgender manga, Yoshitomi portrays Kenji as still identifying as male, with the changes only applying to his body.

 The manga was serialized by Shōnen Gahōsha in their magazine Change H, a manga anthology featuring stories with transgender or cross-dressing themes, starting in issue 3 on April 26, 2010.
 It remained on the magazine through its title change to Trans Switch in 2013, until its final issue on February 28, 2014.
 Shōnen Gahōsha later collected the series in two tankōbon volumes under TS Comics, their imprint for transgender-themed manga, and released them on November 19, 2012, and May 31, 2014; the first volume debuted as one of the highest selling manga of the week.
 Both volumes were bundled with Balance Policy art prints at some book stores.

-A one-shot finale, Tokyo Shoujo, was published by Shōnen Gahōsha in Young Comics July 2016 issue on June 10, 2016.
+A one-shot finale, Tokyo Shōjo, was published by Shōnen Gahōsha in Young Comics July 2016 issue on June 10, 2016.
 It was collected as part of the tankōbon release of another series of Yoshitomi's, Lily System, which was released on March 11, 2019, under Shōnen Gahōsha's YK Comics imprint.